yzwzwwd/Course-Projects/README.md

 ## Introduction
 This web page mainly introduces Zhiwei Wang's 4 course projects related to different statistical models.
 All the projects consist of exploratory data analysis, model building and hypothesis testing.
+The analysis is conducted via R software.

 ### Markdown